nwithan8/configs/plex/pmm/tips_and_tricks.md

 - Use sort_title to promote and demote certain collections
     - start with `+` to promote to top of library
     - start with `~` to demote to bottom of a library
+    - can use A-Z to additionally organize collections via levels
 - Recommended to start with a number corresponding to a category
     - `1` above `2` above `3` etc.
 - Use `+` and `~` to promote and demote secondarily